hominidae/IBIO-6000/README.md

 # Data analysis
 1 - Determine approximate # of identified specimens by family, sub-family, genus, and species

-2 - Determine approxiamte # of un-identified specimens
+2 - Determine approximate # of un-identified specimens

 3 - Determine representation of specimens per country of origin